Share your latest news with fellow Broncos.

 Matt Peters ’15 is the new assistant director for Chapters & Groups.
 Raised in Southern California, he spent two years with the Pacific Alliance for Catholic Education in Portland, Oregon, teaching under-resourced middle school children while obtaining a graduate degree in education.
 As a student, Peters worked in the Housing Office and was a community facilitator in Dunne.
 He is thrilled to rejoin the Santa Clara community, where he will be serving the Asian Pacific Islander, Black, and Chicano Latino identity-based groups, along with the following regional chapters: Austin, Chicago, Dallas, Denver, East Bay, Napa/Santa Rosa, Peninsula, Phoenix, Portland, Reno/Tahoe, Seattle, Spokane, Stockton/Modesto, and Washington D.C.

-Nancy Orocio ’15 spoke at the Women’s Leadership Breakfast benefitting the Boys and Girls Clubs of the Peninsula.
+Nancy Orocio ’15 spoke at the Boys and Girls Clubs of the Peninsula Women’s Leadership Breakfast.
+As a “Dreamer” she highlighted her ability to overcome hardship and achieve success.
 She writes, “I talked about being an undocumented immigrant growing up in the Bay Area and how I was able to achieve my dreams despite these challenges.
 I was blessed to have the support of the Jesuits at Santa Clara University, mentors at Boys and Girls Clubs of the Peninsula, and my family to help me achieve my dreams.
 I now work as an immigration counselor for a nonprofit agency in San Jose.”